ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 - depth offset for eye rendering over hair
 - most of the extra texture input options like AO, specular, normal map...
 - LOTS of sliders to control lighting, final color & outline
+- (just too much to write all removed feature here)

-When will the original toon lit shader(Full version) release?
+When will the Full version toon lit shader release?
 -------------------
-We don't have ETA now, we are still working on it, here are some videos about the original toon lit shader:
+We don't have ETA now, we are still working on it, here are some videos about the Full version toon lit shader:
 - https://youtu.be/uVI_QOioER4
 - https://youtu.be/YtAiCHBvZr0
 - https://youtu.be/QWB060rVjFI